-

 Access to Records

 If a student needs access to their records for legal reasons, admission to another school, or any other reason (to be approved by SCCS), they can email SCCS@wichita.edu to petition to receive their record via email.
 If approved, the written records requested will be sent to the email address that was used to contact SCCS.
-The written records will be redacted when it is sent to the student.
+The written records will be redacted when it is sent to the Student.

-Additionally, our office can mail a redacted copy of the conduct file upon request and at the expense of the requestor to be paid in advance of preparing it for transfer.
+Additionally, SCCS can mail a redacted copy of the conduct file upon request and at the expense of the requestor to be paid in advance of preparing it for transfer.
 Payment must be received before the release of the records.
 Reasonable costs for making copies, transcribing audio recordings (if necessary), and/or staff time spent redacting personally identifiable information of other students may be included in calculated costs.

 -